Apache Kafka: Part 1 - Why Event Streaming Matters

 Handles massive data streams across distributed systems.
 Companies like Netflix process trillions of events per day using Kafka.

-Processes and delivers events with ultra-low latency.
+Processes and delivers events with ultra low latency.
 We’re talking milliseconds, not minutes.

 Persistent Storage